hhsaez/crimild/mathematics/README.md

 Also, most functions are organized in the default namespace (i.e. `crimild::distance()`), with overloads for the corresponding types where required.

+## Immutability
+In previous iterations of math library I forced all entities (i.e. vectors, matrices, etc.) to be immutable.
+In order to achieve that goal, I provided all possible constructors variants, plus getters for accessing each member.
+This decision lead to the code being much more verbose.

+Now, I'm leaving that up to the consumer how the entities are used.
+I am enforcing const-ness in most function arguments, which should help with compiler optimizations (maybe?).

 ## real_t and high-precision computations.
 [real_t](@ref real_t) is used for float values